optuna/optuna/docs/source/reference/visualization.rst

 optuna.visualization
 ====================

-The :mod:`~optuna.visualization` module provides utility functions for plotting the optimization process using plotly.
+The :mod:`~optuna.visualization` module provides utility functions for plotting the optimization process using plotly and matplotlib.
 Plotting functions take generally take a :class:`~optuna.study.Study` object and optional parameters passed as a list to a ``params`` argument.

 .. note::
     :mod:`~optuna.visualization` module uses plotly to create figures, but `JupyterLab`_ cannot